-Event Safety Guide (the Purple Guide), applies to Flying Displays.
-Since the EO is responsible for the production of an Emergency Plan, it is recommended that they read the HSE Event Safety Guide prior to writing their Emergency Plan.
-Suitable and sufficient Risk Assessments must be produced and circulated to all contractors and Emergency Services working at the event location or in the adjacent affected areas.
-These Risk Assessments must contain specific mitigation for dealing with any aviation related hazardous materials which could become an issue following an incident.
+Safety Guide (the Purple Guide), applies to Flying Displays.
+Since the EO is responsible for the production of an Emergency Plan, it is recommended that they read the Guide prior to writing their Emergency Plan.
+Suitable and sufficient Risk Assessments must be produced and circulated to all contractors and Emergency Services working at the event

 - 7.10 An integrated Emergency Plan is an essential pre-requisite for any Article 86 Flying Display and is strongly recommended for Private Flying Displays and Special Events.
-The size and extent of the Emergency Plan will vary depending on the size and complexity of the event44.
+The size and extent of the Emergency Plan will vary depending on the size and complexity of the event52.
 The Emergency Plan must be agreed by the local SAG and all the services having a role to play within the plan. - 7.11 EOs must remember that an Emergency Plan will require strategies for crowd management and welfare, transport management, fire, first aid, major incident and contingency planning.
 If the worst does happen, a well-planned event will have a more effective response. - 7.12 The Emergency Plan must include information about how to communicate information on any potential latent hazards that exist within attending aircraft to Emergency Services in the event of an incident. - 7.13 The size and location of an event can have bearing when deciding who to notify and liaise with within the Local Authorities and Emergency Services.
 Notifying the local Police and Local Authority planning department can adequately cover a village fete with Flypast.
 However, for medium and large events, or if in doubt, EOs should direct their initial correspondence to the relevant Local Authority Event Planning Department and / or SAG Chair as well as the Chief Constable, Chief Fire Officer and Ambulance Trust Chief Executive Officer.
-The EO should notify each in writing, and, if the event straddles more than one area (e.g. two local authorities), all SAGs should be notified.
+The EO should notify each in writing, and, if the event straddles more than one area (e.g. two local authorities), all SAGs should be notified. - 7.14 The EO and / or FDD should maintain a record of their engagement with the SAG and / or Local Authority and Emergency Services as appropriate.